aldor007/mort/doc/Configuration.md

 # Configuration

-Mort require some configuration to proper run.
-This section aim to provide basic information about config.
+Mort requires some configuration to run properly.
+This section aims at basic information about config.

 Example config: